Views: 0 Author: Site Editor Publish Time: 2025-04-24 Origin: Site

 Composite materials | Mixed with PLA/PU | Enhance the interface combination to improve mechanical properties |

-High specific surface area is not only the structural feature of nanocellulose , but also the core of its functionality and application value.
-With this performance, nanocellulose is continuously expanding its potential in In the future, with the improvement of modification technology and industrialization level, this green nanomaterial will achieve breakthroughs in more high-tech fields.the fields of environmental protection, high-performance materials, biomedicine and energy .
+High specific surface area is not only the structural characteristics of nanocellulose , but also the core of its functional and application value.
+With this performance, nanocellulose is constantly expanding its potential in the field of high-performance materials for environmental protection, biomedicine and energy .
+With the improvement of modification technology and industrialization level, this green nanomaterial will achieve breakthroughs in more high-tech fields.